 - Speakers: It is a very common output device and it gives sound as an output.
 Speaker is generally used to play music or anything having sound.

 There are some devices that are used for storage purposes and are known as secondary storage devices.
 Some of them were discussed below:

 1. CD (Compact disc): A CD is circular in shape and made up of thin platted glass and plastic polycarbonate material.
 It has a storage capacity of 600 MB to 700 MB of data.
 It has a standard size of 12 cm with a hole in the center of about 1.5 cm and 1.2 mm in thickness.
 There are basically 3 types of CDs, which are:

 - CD-ROM (CD – Read Only Memory): Contents of this type of CD cannot be erased by the user.
 Only the publisher is allowed to access the data imprinted on this CD.
-It is basically used for commercial purposes like for a music album or any application packages by a software company.
+CD-ROM is basically used for commercial purposes like for a music album or any application package by a software company.

 - CD-R (CD-Recordable): In this, content or data can be stored once.
 After that, they can be read many times but the data or content cannot be rewritten or erased.
 (Kind of one-time use)

 - CD-RW(CD-Rewritable): As the name suggests, this type of CD is used to rewrite the content or erase previous content and again write new content many times.

 2. DVD (Digital Video/Versatile Disc): A DVD is the same as a CD but with some more features.
 A DVD comes in single and dual-layer formats.
 It has much greater storage capacity in comparison to CD.
 The storage capacity of a DVD with one-sided single layer is – 4.7 GB, one-sided double layer – 8.5 GB, double-sided single layer – 9.4 GB, and double-sided double layer – 17 GB.
 There are also some types in DVDs, which are :